Whitebeam Sapling Trees

 The plants on this page are young saplings.
 You can also buy larger Whitebeam trees here.

-Browse all of our other varieties of Whitebeam Trees for sale.
+Browse all of our other varieties of Whitebeam Trees.

 Whitebeam saplings are only delivered bareroot, during winter (Nov-March).

 All of our young trees and shrubs are measured by their height in centimetres above the ground (the roots aren't measured).

 Whitebeam is a medium sized, deciduous native tree.
 Its deep green mature leaves start off covered in fine white-grey hairs, which remain on the undersides of the leaves.
 They turn a beautiful russet brown in the autumn.
 White flowers are produced in the summer, followed by red fruit in the autumn - much loved by birds.
 Sorbus aria is a splendid avenue tree.